gilesvangruisen/Swift-YouTube-Player/README.md

 Don't forget to:
 * add `YouTubePlayer.framework` to the `Link binary with libraries` build phase
-* add `YouTubePlayer.framework` as an input file to the `carthage copy-frameworks` run script phase
+* add `YouTubePlayer.framework` as an input file to the `carthage copy-frameworks` run script phase (only necesasry if you're building for iOS)

 See [Carthage](http://github.com/carthage/carthage) for more information about using Carthage as a dependency manager.